Press "Enter" to skip to content

 THE TABARD USED AT WWI UNKNOWN BURIAL

-A tabard (also known as a bugle banner) is a piece of silk that is connected to a bugle with a cord.
+A tabard (also known as a bugle banner) is a silk banner attached to a bugle by a cord.
 Tabards were authorized by War Department Circular No. 181 on July 12, 1921.
 The tabard was described as a rectangular banner of silk or cloth hanging from the crook of a bugle or trumpet.
-The design and size of the tabard depended upon whether the regiment was authorized a coat of Arms or badge.
+The design and size of the tabard depended on whether the regiment was authorized a coat of arms or badge.
 Sergeant Witchey used several tabards over the course of his career at Arlington.
-The tabard above is the one he used at the burial of the Unknown Soldier on November 11, 1921.
+The tabard above is the one he used at the burial of the Unknown Soldier on November 11 1921.

-After Witchey’s death the bugle went missing.
-In the 1961 the 3rd Armored Cavalry Regiment, now stationed at Fort George G. Meade near Washington DC, began searching for the bugle which they wanted for inclusion in their museum.
-Articles appeared in the Baltimore Sun along with other publications in an attempt to locate the bugle.
+After Witchey’s death, the bugle went missing.
+In 1961, the 3rd Armored Cavalry Regiment, then stationed at Fort George G. Meade near Washington, DC, began searching for the bugle, which they wanted for inclusion in their museum.
+Articles appeared in the Baltimore Sun and other publications in an attempt to locate the bugle.

-In the late summer of the 1961 they located the bugle in the possession of Mr. Melvin White, a tax consultant in Alexandria, VA who said Witchey had sold him the bugle.
+In the late summer of 1961, they located the bugle in the possession of Mr. Melvin White, a tax consultant in Alexandria, VA, who said Witchey had sold him the bugle.
 Mrs. Witchey had said the bugle was given away years before.
-The bugle was presented to Colonel Donald H. Cowles, the commander of the 3rd Armored Regiment and placed in the museum.
+The bugle was presented to Colonel Donald H. Cowles, the commander of the 3rd Armored Regiment, and placed in the museum.

 It has been in the regimental museum since.

-The bugle that was used to sound Taps at the Tomb of the Unknown Soldier on November 11, 1921 is currently on display at the Memorial Amphitheater at Arlington National Cemetery.
-It will be there for several months starting November 2021
+The bugle that was used to sound Taps at the Tomb of the Unknown Soldier on November 11, 1921 was on display at the Memorial Amphitheater at Arlington National Cemetery from 2021-2022.

 OTHER WITCHEY BUGLES